Duct Path First

 MiWind Ventilation Fans cover simpler inline paths as well as cabinet-style reviews when pressure, filtration, access, or serviceability becomes more important.
 Exhaust Fans remain relevant when the source is a room exhaust condition.

-Booster support should be handled carefully.
-A weak branch or existing system complaint needs context about the existing fan, duct route, controls, and sound expectations.
+Booster fan requests should be handled carefully.
+A weak branch or existing system complaint needs details about the existing fan, duct route, controls, and sound expectations.

 Service access and controls are part of the selection